djgrant/jetpack-postgres/README.md

 ### Using operators to describe transitions

-The previous code sample is very verbose and exactly the kind of code we don't want to be writing by hand.
-Instead, we can use the provided operators to clean it up.
+The previous code sample is exactly the kind of code we don't want to be writing by hand.
+So, instead, we can use the provided operators to clean it up.

 ```ts
 import { createMachine, ops } from "@djgrant/jetpack";